-By now you may have already set up your company in Indonesia, and are ready to take on your very first customer or work with a business partner.
+You may have already set up your company in Indonesia.
+You are ready to take on your very first customer or work with a business partner.
 But you may ask, “What now?”

-Fret not because this article will show you how you can go about the next step, which is business negotiation.
+Fret not.
+This article will show how you can go about the next step, business negotiation.
 With our guide and face-to-face negotiation experience, you will surely increase your company’s bottom line in no time.

 Indonesians have a more relaxed attitude towards time, as compared to most western countries.
 For foreigners, efficiency and speed are critical when it comes to business.

-Take note that even though Indonesians are friendly and won’t be mad about you being slightly late, as a successful business owner, you still need to be punctual for every meeting.
-This is because perception is everything and you need to make a good impression, especially with new business partners.
+Indonesians are friendly and won’t be mad about you being slightly late.
+But, as a successful business owner, you still need to be punctual for every meeting.
+Perception is everything.
+You need to make a good impression, especially with new business partners.

-If you can’t make it to the scheduled meeting, try to inform immediately or better, giving at least a few day’s notice if possible.
+If you can’t make it to the scheduled meeting, try to inform immediately.
+Or better, give at least a few day’s notice if possible.
 On the other hand, if you want to meet an Indonesian partner in a very short notice or without notice, you may be asked to wait until the person is available.
 So, always make appointments and give notices.

-The meeting venue with your business partners in Indonesia must be carefully chosen, depending on the number of attendants and the type of business meeting, i.e. formal or casual.
+The meeting venue with your business partners in Indonesia must be carefully chosen.
+It depends on the number of attendants and the type of business meeting, i.e. formal or casual.

 When dealing with large corporate, business meetings can be held at the company’s premises as they have complete meeting and conference facilities for that purpose.

-For a more casual meeting, you and your Indonesian business partners can meet in a restaurant, café, or some eatery in a mall.
+For a more casual meeting, business partners can meet in a restaurant, café, or some eatery in a mall.

-Since meeting agenda and appointment time are rather flexible in Indonesia, you may also realise that the negotiation process between you and your business partners are harmonic, polite, and slow, and sometimes the main points may not be discussed right away.
+You may also realise that the negotiation process between you and your business partners are harmonic, polite, and slow.
+Sometimes, the main points may not be discussed right away.

 This might be irritating and seem unproductive for some foreigners who have just gotten into the Indonesian business culture.